howaskew/OSapiR/README.md

 - Copy the 'Project API Key'

 ## Authentication
 Good practice in secure authentication is to set your API credentials as a System Environment variable.
+Replace the 'xxx...' with your copied Project API Key and run this code once.

 `Sys.setenv(OS_PROJECT_API_KEY = 'xxxxxxxxxxxxxxxxxxxxxxxx')`

 ## Basic example:
 Leaflet is one of the most popular open-source JavaScript libraries for interactive maps.
 The 'leaflet' package makes it easy to integrate and control Leaflet maps in R.
 You can bring in OS map tiles by providing a custom URL template to the addTiles() function.

 ```
 library(leaflet)